EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Manage-services-using-PowerShell.md

 ## Required VMs

 * VN1-SRV1
-* VN1-SRV3
 * VN1-SRV2
+* VN1-SRV6
 * CL1

 ## Task

 On CL1, list the services on VN1-SRV1 with their status, name, display name, and start type.
-Stop the W32Time service on VN1-SRV1, VN1-SRV3, and VN1-SRV2 and disable it.
-Restart VN1-SRV1, VN1-SRV3, and VN1-SRV2 and verify the changes.
+Stop the W32Time service on VN1-SRV1, VN1-SRV2, and VN1-SRV6 and disable it.
+Restart VN1-SRV1, VN1-SRV2, and VN1-SRV6 and verify the changes.
 Then set W32Time to start automatically and start it again.

 ## Instructions

 Perform these steps on CL1.

 1. Logon as **ad\Administrator**.
-1. Run **Windows Terminal**.
+1. Run **Terminal**.
 1. List the services on VN1-SRV1, with their status, name, display name, and start type.

     ````powershell